Selling Your Business To A Competitor

 • Now let us assume that XYZ Home Health (a competitor in South Florida) wishes to purchase ABC Home Health.

-• The broker then shows XYZ Home Health that its profits will be increased by $50,000 per year from the synergistic benefits of rent, payroll, and marketing.
+• The business broker shows XYZ Home Health that its profits will be increased by $50,000 per year from the synergistic benefits of rent, payroll, and marketing savings.

-• As a result, XYZ Home Health may be persuaded to pay a premium price for ABC Home Health.
+• As a result, XYZ Home Health may be persuaded to pay a premium price for ABC Home Health because of the increased profits they will obtain after the sale.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.